Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 validates this.
 A gap leaves a null entry that the path generator dereferences unconditionally, crashing the server during startup.
 If you delete a node, renumber everything after it.

-**[VERIFIED] A path needs at least two nodes.** Zero or one node passes the core's only check and then reads past the end of an array while building the spline.
-Also a startup crash.
+**[VERIFIED] A plain path needs at least four nodes.** The core trims one node off each end and then asserts that at least one keyframe survives — an assertion that is live in release builds — so a two-node plain path trims to nothing and **aborts the server at startup**.
+A three-node plain path leaves a single keyframe, and the movement tick returns immediately whenever there is one or fewer, so the vessel spawns and never moves.
+Four plain nodes is the first count that leaves two usable keyframes.
+Zero or one node is worse still: nothing validates the count, and the spline builder reads past the end of the point array.
+(Nodes that are stops or carry events are not trimmed, so a route whose ends are stops can survive on fewer — do not rely on it.)

-**[VERIFIED] `Flags` bit 0 (value `1`) marks a teleport.** The vessel jumps instantly from the previous node to the next.
-A teleport is also inserted **automatically** wherever `ContinentID` changes between consecutive nodes — you do not need to set the flag for a map change, and Blizzard generally does not.
+**[VERIFIED] `Flags` bit 0 (value `1`) marks a teleport — and costs you two nodes.** The flagged node *and the node immediately after it* are both dropped from the keyframe list: the flag latches a skip that swallows the following iteration.
+The vessel therefore jumps from the node *before* the flagged one to the node *two after* it.
+Budget two sacrificial nodes for every jump.
+The same two-node loss happens **automatically** wherever `ContinentID` changes between consecutive nodes — you do not need to set the flag for a map change, and Blizzard generally does not.
 See Part 3.

 **[VERIFIED] `Delay` is in seconds.** Everything else time-related in this system is milliseconds, which makes this an easy mistake: `Delay = 60000` is not a one-minute stop, it is a sixteen-hour